pousse-cafe/pousse-cafe.github.io/documentation.md

         public void productCanBeCreated() {
             ProductId productId = new ProductId("product-id");
             submitCommand(new CreateProduct(productId));
-            assertTrue(getOptional(Product.class, productId).isPresent());
+            assertTrue(orderRepository.existsById(productId));
         }

+        private OrderRepository orderRepository;
     }

-Overriding the `runtimeBuilder` method enables the configuration of test Runtime.
+Overriding the `runtimeBuilder` method enables the configuration of test runtime.

-``submitCommand`` directly submits the given command into the Runtime for handling.
+``submitCommand`` directly submits the given command into the runtime for handling. `PousseCafeTest` also defines `issue` method for direct issuance of domain events.

-`getOptional` method is a shortcut that retrieves an Aggregate from its Repository.
-`getOptional` also waits that all messages published when executing the command are actually consumed.
-This ensures that there will be no race condition between the asynchronous handling of Domain Events and the fact that the Aggregate being fetched might be created as a consequence of the consumption of one of those messages.
+`orderRepository` is automatically set by `PousseCafeTest` which tells the runtime to inject domain components in the test case instance.

 ### Initial state

-Generally, when testing the handling of a Command or Domain Event, you need an initial data set to be available (i.e. an initial state for a collection of aggregates).
+Generally, when testing the handling of a command or domain event, you need an initial data set to be available (i.e. an initial state for a collection of aggregates).

-You may do this programmatically (by submitting a sequence of Commands and/or Domain Events).
+You may do this programmatically (by submitting a sequence of commands and/or domain events).
 However, this approach may produce code which is hard to maintain: each time the process leading to the initial state you are trying to produce changes, you may have to modify your test code, even if the result remains unchanged.